-The Waterworks Fountains in the south of the Park are switched off.
+The Waterworks Fountains in the south of the Park are switched off until spring 2021.

 All visitors must follow the rules for social distancing.
 Please see more here.

 Tumbling Bay Playground

 In the north of the Park, the Tumbling Bay playground features rock pools, sand pits, tall treehouses, and wobbly bridges, as well as slides, swings and plenty of space to run about.
 We wanted to make sure children had the chance to play in a real, natural environment that encourages them to experiment, and built on the natural landscape of the Park.